pyglet.text.layout

 Vertical anchor alignment.

 This property determines the meaning of the y coordinate.
-It is one of the enumerants:

 "top"